modhd/actual_NEPAL_pepper_AF/README.md

-# "Improving smallholder farmer's income through intercropping rubber and black pepper: A case study of Jhapa, Nepal"
+# Improving smallholder farmer's income through intercropping rubber and black pepper: A case study of Jhapa, Nepal

-A desicion analysis wheter smallholder farmes in Nepal should intercrop their rubber monocultures with black pepper.
+A desicion analysis whether smallholder farmes in Nepal should intercrop their rubber monocultures with black pepper.
 A contribution of the online-team to the module "Desicion Analysis and Forecasting for Agricultural Development" at University Bonn.

 ![The according conceptual model.](https://github.com/modhd/actual_NEPAL_pepper_AF/blob/main/results/conceptual_model.png?raw=true)